unosquare/embedio/README.md

 ### REST API Example

-The WebApi module supports two routing strategies: Wildcard and Regex.
-By default, the WebApi module will use the **Regex Routing Strategy** trying to match and resolve the values from a route template, in a similar fashion to Microsoft's Web API.
+The WebApi module uses the **Regex Routing Strategy** trying to match and resolve the values from a route template, in a similar fashion to Microsoft's Web API.

 A method with the following route `/api/people/{id}` is going to match any request URL with three segments: the first two `api` and `people` and the last one is going to be parsed or converted to the type in the `id` argument of the handling method signature.
 Please read on if this was confusing as it is much simpler than it sounds.
 Additionally, you can put multiple values to match, for example `/api/people/{mainSkill}/{age}`, and receive the parsed values from the URL straight into the arguments of your handler method.

 During server setup: